 Think Learn Challenge (TLC) passionately believes that all learners have the right to success.
 We strive to deliver the highest quality advice, consultancy, training, research and classroom materials.
 All our key messages and methodologies are based solely on sound educational research with proven success.
-Over the past five years, TLC have worked with governments to develop policy, authored high-quality classroom curricular and materials and delivered training to thousands of teachers both in the UK and internationally.
-We have worked with many high-profile researchers such as Profs Carol McGuinness, the late Philip Adey, Mary James, John Gardiner and Dylan Wiliam.
+Over the past nine years, TLC have worked with governments to develop policy, authored high-quality classroom curricular and materials and delivered training to thousands of teachers both in the UK and internationally.
+We have worked with many high-profile researchers such as Profs Carol McGuinness, the late Philip Adey, Mary James, John Gardner and Dylan Wiliam.

 Here are some examples of the type of bespoke packages we can offer:

 Our consultants have many years’ experience in the development and implementation of formative and summative assessment, this includes a wide range of strategies used within Assessment for Learning and standardisation of assessment to national and qualification level.
 Assessment for Learning is an essential part of classroom practice and is proven to improve learner outcomes, as highlighted in Curriculum 2022.
 Examples of previous Assessment based courses include: